ichsanulamal/ichsanulamal.github.io/content/posts/things-i-wish-existed.md

 ### Family Tree

-I want access to Facebook’s social graph—seriously.
+I really want access to Facebook’s social graph.
 When my extended family started an Instagram page, I started thinking about this.

 One problem today is that young people feel lost, overwhelmed by too many choices.
 Imagine a detailed lineage database that goes down to individual dreams, experiences, and aspirations—even the “dead dreams” of ancestors.